Kenny Chesney: Career

-Super Hits (2007)

-On November 7, 2007, Chesney was named the CMA Entertainer of the Year for the third time in four years.
-The following week, on November 15, 2007, the compilation Super Hits album was released as part of Sony BMG's Super Hits series.
+In November 2007, Chesney was named the CMA Entertainer of the Year for the third time in four years.
+Also in November 2007, the compilation Super Hits album was released as part of Sony BMG's Super Hits series.

-Just Who I Am: Poets & Pirates (2007–2008)

-On September 11, 2007, Chesney released the album Just Who I Am: Poets & Pirates.
-This album represented a move to a more gulf and western sound with a number of "breezy, steel-drum island songs".
-Kanye West and 50 Cent's albums Graduation and Curtis were both released that same day.
-Those artists were in the midst of a competitive sales war, with the latter claiming that he would end his solo rap career if West sold more albums than he did (remarks he later retracted as terms of his contract conflicted with the promise).
-Chesney, however, decided that he would give country music a place in the competition, claiming country artists were just as popular as those in the rap genre.
-Chesney came in third place in record sales among the three musical artists.

-The lead-off single from Just Who I Am: Poets & Pirates was "Never Wanted Nothing More".
-That song became Chesney's twelfth number one hit on the Billboard country charts.
-On the U.S. Billboard Hot Country Songs chart dated for the week ending on September 15, 2007, the album's second single "Don't Blink" debuted at No. 16, setting a new record for the highest debut on that chart since the inception of SoundScan electronic tabulation in 1990.
-This record was broken one week later by Garth Brooks' "More Than a Memory", which debuted at No. 1 on the same chart, making it the first song ever to do so.
+In September 2007, Chesney released the album Just Who I Am: Poets & Pirates.
+This album represented a move to a more Gulf and Western sound with a number of "breezy, steel-drum island songs".
+It placed third in album sales that week, behind Graduation by Kanye West and Curtis by 50 Cent.
+The lead-off single from the album was "Never Wanted Nothing More", written by Ronnie Bowman and Chris Stapleton.
+It reached number one Billboard country charts.
+On the U.S. Billboard Hot Country Songs chart dated for the week ending on September 15, 2007, the album's second single "Don't Blink" debuted at No. 16, setting a new record for the highest debut on that chart since the inception of SoundScan electronic tabulation in 1990, although the record was broken the following week by "More Than a Memory" by Garth Brooks.
 The third single, "Shiftwork" (a duet with George Strait) peaked at No. 2 on the country charts.
-During the week of June 28, 2008, the fourth and final single, "Better as a Memory", became Chesney's fourteenth number one hit.
+In June 2008, the fourth and final single, "Better as a Memory", became Chesney's fourteenth number one hit.
+The album topped the U.S. country charts, and also became his first to chart on the Billboard Canadian Albums peaking a number 7.

+“Shiftwork” was later nominated for Best Country Collaboration With Vocals at the 51st Annual Grammy Awards.